rqlite/rqlite/DOC/FAQ.md

 Yes, it is.

 ## Do concurrent writes block each other?
 In this regard rqlite currently offers exactly the same semantics as SQLite.
 Each HTTP write request uses the same SQLite connection on the leader, so one write-over-HTTP may block another.
-Explicit connection control will be available in a future release, which will clients more control over transactions.
+Explicit connection control will be available in a future release, which will give clients more control over transactions.
 Only one concurrent write will ever be supported however, due to the nature of SQLite.

 ## How is it different than dqlite?
-dqlite is library, written in C, that you can integrate with your own software.
-This requires programming. rqlite is a standalone program -- it's a full [RDBMS](https://techterms.com/definition/rdbms) (albeit a relatively simple one). rqlite has everything you need to read and write data, and backup, maintain, and monitor the database itself.
+dqlite is library, written in C, that you need to integrate with your own software.
+That requires programming. rqlite is a standalone application -- it's a full [RDBMS](https://techterms.com/definition/rdbms) (albeit a relatively simple one). rqlite has everything you need to read and write data, and backup, maintain, and monitor the database itself.

+rqlite and dqlite are completely separate projects, and rqlite does not use dqlite.
+In fact, rqlite was created before dqlite.